rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 Type complexity translates to a confused type checker and to a confused developer.
 _Programming in a language in which I do not fully understand the types equates to me writing programs I do not fully understand._

-It is worth noting that TypeScript has over a million of users.
+It is worth noting that TypeScript has over a million users.
 FP languages have tens of thousands of users (if combined).
 TypeScript has more resources to improve.
-What makes for a fewer bugs, lots of dollars or clean types?
+What makes for fewer bugs, lots of dollars or clean types?
 I do not think there is a clear answer to this question.
 However, resources can't solve all the problems.
 Programming languages are almost paranoid about backward compatibility and backward compatibility does not like changing things, even if the change is fixing bugs.